 The AM script adds user profile information to the access token, and defines the content of the users status field according to the email domain.

-a.
+- 2. Set up IG: - a.
 Set an environment variable for the IG agent password, and then restart IG: